zhengkyl/cs-track-planner/README.md

     - Elective
         Classes that don't matter, but do anyways
 ### my madeup terms
-    - Equired
-        Required classes that count as electives
     - Choose
         Groups of courses, where only 1 gives credit
     - Overflow